callumflack/callum-flack-design/content/posts/2019-04-29-how-to-publish-your-newsletter-so-you-own-your-writing.comp.md

 published: true
 category: Web development, web publishing
 title: How to publish a newsletter so you own your writing
-lede: Some hopefully helpful thoughts and tips on using a chain of web tools to streamline newsletter publishing, write in markdown, retain ownership and create a focus on writing without resorting to a product platform lock-in.
+lede: Some hopefully helpful thoughts and tips on using a chain of web tools to streamline newsletter publishing, write in markdown, retain ownership and create a focus on writing.
+All without resorting to a product platform lock-in.
 readingTime: 5
 ---